-9. Travel and Transport
+8. Travel and Transport

-Åbo and Vasa are both fairly small cities and distances are short.
-It is easy to get around on foot or by bike.
+Both Åbo and Vasa are fairly small cities and distances rarely get too long.
+You can often get around on foot or by bike.
 Note, however, that you should not walk in the marked bicycler's lane, but in the lane marked for pedestrians.
-For your own safety, cross the street only when the lights are green and remember to wear a reflector tag when it is dark.
-For longer distances, the public transport systems are at your service.
+For your own safety, cross the street only when the light is green and definitely wear a reflector tag when it is dark.
+For longer distances the public transport systems are at your service.

-9.1 Biking
+8.1 Biking

-It is often faster to go by bike than by car in Åbo and Vasa.
+By bike you can go almost anywhere in Åbo/ Vasa, and often much faster than by car.
 Remember to install a light on your bike and use it when it's dark, and also make sure your bike has reflectors.
 Both are regulated by law and you can get fined if you ignore these regulations.
 We also recommend you wear a helmet and always lock your bike to prevent it from being stolen.
-Note that bikers are only allowed to bike on the sidewalk when it is specifically marked that bikers are allowed (bike lane or combined bike/pedestrian lane).
+Note that bikers are only allowed to bike on the sidewalk when it is specifically marked that bikers are allowed (bike lane or combined bike/ pedestrian lane).
 At other times bikers must keep to the road and follow regular traffic rules.
 At the tourist information offices you can ask for a map of the biking lanes in the city: